mitre/aws-foundations-cis-baseline/README.md

 ### Building your `inputs.yml` file

-We use a yml attribute file to steer the configuration, the following options are available:
+We use a yml inputs file to steer the configuration, the following options are available:
-The followiing attributes must be set to accepted/documented values which is then verified by the applicable controls.
+The following inputs must be set to accepted/documented values which is then verified by the applicable controls.

-These attributes are generated if the profile is used with the Terraform hardening receipe (https://github.com/mitre/cis-aws-foundations-hardening) with kitchen-terraform.
+These inputs are generated if the profile is used with the Terraform hardening receipe (https://github.com/mitre/cis-aws-foundations-hardening) with kitchen-terraform.

 - Primary aws region (2.5), <br>
 `default_aws_region: 'us-east-1'`